 An impressive portfolio of skills

-Our BSc (Hons) degree delivers an in-depth understanding of computer science, the theoretical field that underpins all software development.
-This knowledge prepares you for long-term employability and success as a computer programmer of any kind, but applies in particular to the breadth and complexity of computer games development.
+On this dynamic course you’ll be equipped with both the theoretical grounding and the practical skills you need to develop compelling computer games.
+You’ll gain an in-depth understanding of computer science, the theoretical field that underpins all software development.
+This knowledge prepares you for long-term employability and success as a computer programmer of any kind but applies in particular to the breadth and complexity of computer games development.